Considering self checkout? Variety and quality are paramount

 The SCVM operator should follow the example of the grocery stores’ “build-a-meal” and combine fresh food, a snack, beverage, and dessert to increase the consumer transaction dollar.

-The kiosk system the operator selects should have the database for the operator to track the consumer/dollar/transaction and to develop loyalty programs to achieve a minimum $5 transaction level.
+The kiosk system the operator selects should have the database for the operator to track the consumer/dollar/transaction and to develop loyalty programs to achieve this minimum $5 transaction level.

 What vending operators are learning is they cannot run the SCVMs the same way they operate their vending machines.